pise-anuradha/python-list-problems/README.md

 04. : Write a Python program to get the smallest number from a list.

-05. : Write a Python program to count the number of strings where the string length is 2 or more and the first and last character are same from a given list of strings.
+05. : Write a Python program to count the number of strings where the string length is 2 or more and the first and last character are same from a given list of strings. &nbsp;
 Sample List : ['abc', 'xyz', 'aba', '1221']

 <br>problem - 06 : Write a Python program to get a list, sorted in increasing order by the last